Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics: Abstract

 \section{Abstract}

 Majorana bosons, that is, tight bosonic analogues of the Majorana fermionic quasi-particles of condensed-matter physics, are forbidden for gapped free bosonic matter within a standard Hamiltonian scenario.
 We show how the interplay between dynamical metastability and non-trivial bulk topology makes their emergence possible in non-interacting bosonic chains undergoing Markovian dissipation.
-This leads to a distinctive form of \emph{topological metastability} whereby, consistent with the breakdown of Noether's theorem for open systems, a conserved Majorana boson localized on one edge is paired with a \emph{distinct} symmetry generator localized on the opposite edge.
+This leads to a distinctive form of \emph{topological metastability}, whereby a conserved Majorana boson localized on one edge is paired, in general, with a \emph{distinct} symmetry generator localized on the opposite edge.
 We argue that Majorana bosons are robust against disorder and identifiable by signatures in the zero-frequency steady-state power spectrum.
-Our results suggest that symmetry-protected topological phases for free bosons may arise in transient metastable regimes, which are still stable over practical time scales.
+Our results suggest that symmetry-protected topological phases for free bosons may arise in transient metastable regimes, which persist over practical time scales.

 The discovery of phases of matter exhibiting topological order revolutionized our understanding of many-body quantum systems, by challenging the Ginzburg-Landau theory of local order parameters.
 Symmetry-protected topological (SPT) phases of free (mean-field) bulk-gapped fermionic matter in equilibrium have been fully classified \cite{ryuRMP}.
 A pillar of the ensuing bulk-boundary correspondence is the emergence of zero-energy boundary-localized Majorana fermions (MFs) that are robust against symmetry-preserving local perturbations and, thanks to the non-Abelian braiding statistics they can engender, could enable topological quantum computation \cite{KitaevTQC,IntroTQC}.
 In contrast, a series of no-go theorems rules out the existence of SPT phases and bosonic analogues of MFs -- \emph{Majorana bosons} (MBs) -- in systems described by a gapped, stable quadratic Hamiltonian \cite{qiaoru}.
-Non-trivial topology can play a role if one allows for gapless phases \cite{topophrev}, strong interactions \cite{Chen2012,Bardyn2012}, or instabilities \cite{ClerkPeano,clerkPRX,Decon}.
-Does this then altogether rule out Majorana physics for non-interacting bosons and, with it, the possibility to build insight starting from a single-particle picture?
+Non-trivial topology may emerge if one allows for gapless phases \cite{topophrev}, strong interactions \cite{Chen2012,Bardyn2012,Ashvin3DTopo}, or instabilities \cite{ClerkPeano,clerkPRX,Decon}.
+Does this then altogether rule out Majorana physics for non-interacting bosons and the possibility to build insight starting from a single-particle picture?